The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: Results

 The evolution of chemical abundances can be understood as the interplay between different processes with different time-scales.
 Initially, CCSN dominate enrichment.
 The [C/Mg] abundance ratio is set by the relative yield $\Ycc/\Ymg$.
 Due to the metallicity dependence of $\Ycc$, [C/Mg] increases with [Mg/H].
 [Mg/H], [Fe/H], and [C/H] all rise rapidly.
 [Mg/Fe] is initially high due to the delayed production time-scales of SN Ia Fe, as expected from the analytic models of \citet{WAF17}.
 Of order 100 Myr later, delayed sources enrich the ISM.
 AGB stars release C, raising [C/Mg], and SN Ia release Fe, lowering [Mg/Fe].
 Several Gyr later, [Mg/H] reaches equilibrium.
 As the metal abundance stabilizes, so do metallicity-dependent CCSN yields, allowing C to reach equilibrium.
 [Fe/H] continues to rise slowly due to ongoing SN Ia from old stellar populations.
 Finally, the system reaches approximate equilibrium and evolution slows. \

 This evolution is predominantly driven by our chosen elemental yields, their metallicity dependence, and their DTDs.
 As we will demonstrate in Section~\ref{sec:agb_results} below, the final locus of the \caah\ trend (the end points of the curves in the left panel) depends mostly on the metallicity dependence of the total C yield.
 The \caafe{} trend instead reveals the nature of delayed C production.
+Stars with lower [Mg/Fe] values have been enriched more by SN Ia and, consequently, should also contain more delayed C from AGB stars.